Learn how we built a serverless SQL database.Read Blog

 Dr. Brewer has gone so far as to say that partitions in Google’s network are so rare that the Spanner database is “technically CP” but “effectively CA”.
 This claim muddies the waters around this already-confusing subject, but it does illustrate that the loss of availability implied by the CAP theorem matters only within a narrow margin.

 Distributed systems engineering is full of tradeoffs, with tensions between a variety of concerns including consistency, availability, performance, and flexibility.
-The CAP theorem focuses on a single narrow tradeoff between consistency and availability, but this doesn’t cover all the causes of or solutions to unavailability.
+The CAP theorem focuses on a single narrow tradeoff between consistency and availability, but this doesn’t cover all the causes of unavailability or solutions to unavailability.

 Outages can be caused by a variety of factors that the CAP theorem doesn’t consider, such as single-node hardware failure, application bugs, or operator error.
 And when the system is considered as a whole, even network partitions can be handled in ways that increase availability without sacrificing consistency.
 Choosing CAP-Availability buys very little in effective availability, but the loss of consistency pushes a significant amount of complexity into the application code and has a high price in engineering effort.